Skip Navigation

 Philosophy & Process

-In managing the fund, the portfolio management team employs a multi-faceted approach to generate excess return and uses a combination of top-down and bottom-up analysis, quantitative vs. qualitative analysis and fundamentals vs. valuation.
+In managing the Fund, the portfolio management team employs a multi-faceted approach to generate excess return and uses a combination of top-down and bottom-up analysis, quantitative vs. qualitative analysis and fundamentals vs. valuation.
 There is a strong emphasis on risk management and an adherence to certain core investment beliefs:

 • "If you cannot measure it, you cannot manage it."